kaifaluo/kaifaluo.github.io/_pages/about.md

 Hi there!

-I am a PhD student majoring in Theoretical Physics at UT Austin from spring 2021.
-Prior to that, I got a B.Sc. in Physics and a minor in Computer Science from Wuhan University in 2018, and then worked as a graduate research assistant at the Hong Kong University of Science and Technology.
+I am a PhD student at UT Austin's Department of Physics and Oden Institute for Computatational Engineering and Sciences.
+Prior to that, I got a B.Sc. in Physics and a minor in Computer Science from Wuhan University in 2018, and then worked as a graduate research assistant at the Hong Kong University of Science and Technology for one and a half years.

 Besides continuous passions for natural science, I am now interested in Social Constructionism, Micro-economics and Cognitive Psychology.
 To understand humankind and natural world motivates my life.